Qizhong-George-Guo/qizhong-guo/teaching.md

 - **Sediment Transport**
 - **Analysis of Receiving Water Quality**

+I developed **Green Infrastructure for Stormwater Management** as a new graduate course and began teaching it in 2012.

 These courses emphasize fundamental principles, modeling tools, and applications to urban water systems, estuarine and coastal environments, and water quality management.

 ---